-National Council for Behavioral Health Announces a Campaign to Train 1 Million Americans in Mental Health First Aid
+National Council for Mental Wellbeing Announces a Campaign to Train 1 Million Americans in Mental Health First Aid

-WASHINGTON, DC – January 4, 2016 – Today the National Council for Behavioral Health is announcing a new campaign, “Be 1 in a Million,” to train 1 million people in Mental Health First Aid.
+WASHINGTON, DC – January 4, 2016 – Today the National Council for Mental Wellbeing is announcing a new campaign, “Be 1 in a Million,” to train 1 million people in Mental Health First Aid.

 Currently more than 500,000 people, from law enforcement officers to educators to First Lady Michelle Obama, have been trained in this course that teaches people how to recognize when someone may be experiencing a mental health or substance use problem and encourage them to get help.